 The performance of the logistic regression models was evaluated by its discrimination capacity using c-statistics.
-The c- statistic represents the area under the curve (AUC in the plotted ROC (receiver operated characteristic) graph and stands for the degree of predictability.
+The c- statistic represents the area under the curve (AUC in the plotted ROC [receiver operated characteristic] graph) and stands for the degree of predictability.
 We performed no imputation for missing data.

-In search of an easily accessible tool the dimensions in the comorbidity algorithms (Elixhauser, CCI, and RxRiskV) considered relevant (with a 95% confidence interval above one) were combined with age, gender and ASA.
-One at a time the different dimensions were then removed until the optimal combination with the highest c-statistic was found.
+Separate dimensions in the comorbidity algorithms (Elixhauser, CCI, and RxRiskV) that were considered relevant based on lower bounds of CI being larger than one were combined in a larger model together with age, gender, BMI, and ASA.
+One at a time, the different dimensions were then removed until the optimal combination with the highest c-statistic was found.

 Ethical approval